GrowthLoop Terms of Service

 2.2.
 Payment Terms.
 During the Term as hereinafter defined, Provider will invoice Client (which may be sent by email) for the Fees in accordance with the relevant Order Form.
-Provider will invoice Client at the start of the term of such Order Form for all Fees listed on such Order Form.
+In the case of monthly Fees, Provider will invoice Client in advance on the first of the month, and in the case of one-time fees, Provider will invoice Client at the start of the term of such Order Form.
 Unless Client notifies Provider within ten (10) days of receipt of an invoice of its good faith reason to a dispute to any Fees in such invoice, Client shall pay Provider all amounts within thirty (30) days after the invoice date.
 Any Fees that are subject to a good faith dispute shall be paid within thirty (30) days after such dispute is resolved.
 If any Fees are not received by Provider by their due date, then without limiting Provider’s rights or remedies hereunder or at law, such Fees may accrue late interest at a rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, whichever is greater, plus all expenses of collection.
-Without limiting its other remedies, Provider may suspend and/or revoke access to the GrowthLoop for nonpayment of any Fees.
+Without limiting its other remedies, Provider may suspend and/or revoke access to the GrowthLoop Technology for nonpayment of any Fees.

 3.1.
 Software-as-a-Service.
 “Software Services” shall include access to the GrowthLoop and related infrastructure in a hosted environment provided and maintained by GrowthLoop via a web site or another designated IP address.